springdo/acm-gitops/sno/README.md

 oc create namespace $CLUSTER_NAME --dry-run=client -o yaml > sealedsecrets/$CLUSTER_NAME-ns.yaml
 ```

-6. Commit the encrypted values to git.
+6. Commit the encrypted values and new ns to git.
 ENSURE you don not check in your AWS creds by accident (like i did first time)
 `git add sealedsecrets` && `git commit ...`

-7. Generate your Application resource in ArgoCD to sync the secrets to teh cluster
+7. Generate your Application resource in ArgoCD to sync the secrets to the cluster
 ```bash
 # dirty hack - should define proper roles / resps for the ArgoCD service account
 oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:openshift-gitops:openshift-gitops-argocd-application-controller